thomaswilder/NEMO_activities/IDEAL/documentation.md

 ### 4/10/23
 Have tried increasing the diffusion on temperature by an order of magnitude to 10^10, but no real change.

+### 13/10/23
+Looking at some plan views and x-z sections:

+- Temp and SSH look fine.
+- Vertical velocity is fine in Biharmonic, but noisy in Leith schemes towards the south of the domain.
+- Similarly, the Leith viscosity fields also display noise to the south, with QG Leith exhibiting the starry night pattern.

+Generally, Biharmonic viscosity is required for numerical stability.

+### 17/10/23
+Vertical velocity field looks noisy in Leith scheme.
+Could try modifying `ldfdyn.F90` to include two parameters in Leith and QG Leith for vorticity and divergence.
+Damping the divergence field further would also dampen the vertical motions.

+To Do:

+- Modify `ldfdyn.F90`,
+- Test IDEAL with enhanced divergence damping in Leith.

+Is there any justification for using varying tuning parameters for vorticity and divergence in the Leith schemes due to grid scale noise?

+### 18/10/23

+Using a tuning parameter of 3.0 on divergence in QG Leith results in a viscosity coefficient that overdamps the divergence field and the vorticity patterns in the field are reduced.

+However, damping the divergence results in less starry night noise, possible due to weakened vertical motions that induce large horizontal gradients in the density field.

+Running a simulation with both tuning parameters set to 1.0 to check if including `rfr2` in `lbc_lnk_multi` leads to reduced noise.